NickCrews/boa/README.md

 - calibrations/ contains .csv files of saved calibrations.
 Entries are pairs of the form (measured value from scale, real weight in newtons)
 - recordings/ contains .csv files of saved recordings.
 Entries are in pairs of the form (timestamp in seconds since the epoch (output of time.time()), measured value from scale)
 - results/ contains some screenshots of good calibrations and a good drop-test
-- wheatstoneBridgeCircuit.txt can be used at FFFFFFFFFFFFfFF to view a simulation of the Wheatstone Bridge
+- wheatstoneBridgeCircuit.txt can be used at http://www.falstad.com/circuit/ to view a simulation of the Wheatstone Bridge
 - LoadCellControl.ui is a file created by QT Creator that describes the visual/spatial structure of the GUI.
 I used QT Creator to make this.
 - basicgui.py is compiled automatically from LoadCellControl.ui and is the basic gui code that can be run from pyqt.
 Don't modify it, it is automatically overwritten.
 - gui.py builds upon basicgui.py to flesh out the functionality of the GUI